About Dr. David Schultz

 Dr. David Schultz received a Ph.D. in child-clinical psychology from the University of Delaware, an M.A. in general-experimental psychology from the College of William & Mary, an M.Div. from Yale University, and a B.A. in history from the University of Maryland.
 At Delaware, Dr. Schultz worked with Drs.
 Carroll Izard and Brian Ackerman.
 Dr. Izard is a pre-eminent emotion theorist who has studied the universality of facial expressions, development of emotion expressions in infancy, and emotional competence in young children.
 Dr. Ackerman is a developmental psychologist who has focused on ways in which poverty might lead to children’s social and behavioral adjustment.
 At the College of William & Mary, Dr. Schultz worked with Dr. Kelly Shaver, a social psychologist who has studied causal attributions.
 From 2000-2003 he was a post-doctoral fellow at the Johns Hopkins University Bloomberg School of Public Health.
 At Johns Hopkins, Dr. Schultz worked with Dr. Phil Leaf, who has focused his work on mental health systems of care.
 He joined the faculty of UMBC in the fall of 2003.
 Before becoming interested in psychology, Dr. Schultz studied to become a Lutheran minister.

-Currently, Dr. Schultz is the assistant director of the UMBC Home Visiting Training Certificate program and is interested in the evaluation of this program and home visiting services.
+Dr. Schultz is the Director of the UMBC Home Visiting Training Certificate program and is interested in the evaluation of this program and home visiting services.
 He’s also interested in how young children think about their social worlds that place them at risk for conflicts, such as how they interpret provocations and others’ emotions.

 DR. SCHULTZ’ PUBLICATIONS